max-veit/velociraptor/README.md

 depending on whether you want to use the same environments for both (first case) or different environments (second case).
 Other useful flags are `-nc0 XXX` and `-nc1 XXX`, where in each case `XXX` is the number of features you want to keep in the L=0 or L=1 power spectrum building. *Probably vital is the flag `-ns XXX`*, which sets the number of frames you use to get the sparsification information for L=1 (for reference, on fidis I use 800).
 Finally, `-rc XXX` allows you to specify the radial cutoff.

 This will create a folder, `PS_files`, which has all of the auxiliary information we will need later on (A matrices, list of environments, power spectra), and four kernels, `K0_NM.npy`, `K0_MM.npy`, `K1_NM.npy`, `K1_MM.npy`, needed for sparse GPR.

+## License

+VELOCIRAPTOR is licensed under the GPL, version 3; see the file LICENSE for more details.
+Copyright © 2020 Max Veit and David Wilkins.